 34. You Are Thinking Client Is Always Right

 It’s the biggest mistake if you are reputed freelancer and featuring in client’s project.
-Sometimes, people don’t know exactly how the process works for a particular job and make a general overview about it.
-But, internally the scenario is different.
+Sometimes, people don’t know exactly how the process works for a particular job and make a general overview of it.
+But, internally, the scenario is different.

 In a case, your client is saying to do, and it’s wrong, let him know that he is making a mistake instead of continuing the project.
 You may think why to interfere with their needs, but when someone criticizes the live project, the blame would be redirected toward you eating your reputation.

 When you sign a project, find the loop holes and tell the client about these irrelevant things.
-And, when you know complete picture and confident enough stay firm on your decision even client cancels the project.
+And, when you know the complete picture and confident enough to stay firm on your decision, even the client cancels the project.

 I’m sure you never want to bear problems arising in the future for the silly mistakes at front-end, and especially that you have not made.